SuitestAutomation/suitest-js-api-mocha-demo/README.md

  configuration in WatchMe app.
 So make sure you properly adjusted `.suitestrc` file and then you can launch them with `npm run interactive:watchMe` or `npm run automated:watchMe`.

+## Reporters

+There are some examples how Suitest can be used with different reporters

+### mocha-junit-reporter reporter

+example script - `automated:watchMe:junit-reporter`
+also possible to add `[hash]` to file name or path to prevent overriding results results can be viewed by `npx xunit-viewer --results=reports --port=0`

+### mocha's xunit reporter

+example script - `automated:watchMe:xunit` directory for reports should exists otherwise it throws error results can be viewed by `npx xunit-viewer --results=xunit-reports --port=0`

+### mochawesome reporter

+example script - `automated:watchMe:mochawesome` Generates html and json reports